 This is a public beach, so there is no fee to enter!

 Lucky for all of us, this small island off the coast of La Altagracia province is easily accessible from many Punta Cana resorts, often via speedboats and party-style catamarans.
+This is one of the most popular islands in the Dominican Republic!
 So if you’re looking for something quiet, this is probably not the beach trip for you.
 The crystal clear waters will make you wish you brought snorkeling equipment– so make sure to get your hands on some goggles and a snorkel for the beautiful reef, starfish, and more!

 Please do not touch or pick up starfish here.
 They are currently endangered on this beach.
 Please be mindful of your environmental impact on this protected area.
 Remember to wear eco-safe sunscreen like this one.

 4. Playa Juanillo – Located in the Luxurious Cap Cana

 Located 15 minutes from Punta Cana, is the luxurious Cap Cana neighborhood which is home to the private beach of Juanillo.
 This beach offers visitors an expansive coastline of turquoise blue water and fine white powdery sand.
 The water is very calm, so I had a lot of fun learning how to do stand-up paddleboarding here.
 This is, hands down, one of the best beaches in Punta Cana!

 Entry price: The cost to enter this space is $20, and for security purposes, you must leave your ID until you exit.
 You are allowed to use this $20 credit in the restaurant as well.